AchrafKassioui/Learning-iOS-Dev/README.md

 *9 January 2025*

-Gotta say, it was satisfying to discover the Swift array property `allSatisfy`.
+It was satisfying to discover the Swift array property `allSatisfy`.
 We can use it to check if all items of an array satisfy a given condition.
 For example:

 ```swift
 let draggableNodes = [Draggable]()